SEBv15/iot-hub/docs/api.rst

 POST ``auth/addUser`` (admin only)
 ----------------------------------
-Add a user to the database
+Add a user to the database.

 Parameters
     +-----------+------------------------------------------+